 The Public Interest Fellowship Program, a component of the Public Interest Program, provides stipends to rising second- and third-year students who volunteer their summer working for a public interest, government (local, state or federal) or a non-profit entity.
 A student can go anywhere in the country as long as the job requires legal skills.
-The program has continued to grow in popularity over the years from 11 students its first year (2005) to 89 students (summer 2015) who were awarded $136,200.
+The program has continued to grow in popularity and now awards more than $50,000 each summer.

 About the Public Interest Fellowship Program

-The fellowships are made possible through the generosity of Cumberland School of Law alumni, the Henry G. Sims and Henry Upson Sims Foundation, Beasley Allen law firm, and Miles McGrane ’75.
+The fellowships are made possible through the generosity of Samford University Cumberland School of Law alumni and friends.

-Students work six to 12 weeks at their assigned job.
+Students volunteer a minimum of six weeks at an approved public interest entity.
 In past years, these jobs have been with judges, state and federal prosecutors, state and federal public defenders, environmental and public policy groups, and volunteer lawyer programs.
 Students have worked in several states, including Alabama, Colorado, the District of Columbia, Florida, Georgia, Kentucky, Louisiana, South Carolina and Tennessee.